Factoring for Pest Control Companies: Steady Cash Flow for Busy Seasons

 Q: Will my customers know I’m factoring?

 Yes.
-But your clients still pay the same way; payments are simply processed through your factoring partner.
+But your clients still pay the same way; payments are simply processed through your factoring company.

 Q: Do I have to factor every invoice?